The Tango Family Tree

 growing repertoire of dances.

-Then as time went on, social dancers had no reason to change the tango.
+Then as time went on, social dancers had no reason to change the tango that they knew.
 It wasn't broken, so why fix it?
 Therefore today's social tango is essentially the

-continuation of the original Argentine tango.
+continuation of the original Argentine tango as it was danced in Europe and North America in the 19-teens.
 Yes, there have been some evolutionary changes over time, but they're relatively minor compared

-to the greater changes that have been made to the other two branches of tango.
+to the greater changes that have been made within the other two branches of tango.

-nevertheless odd to call the nearly-unchanged original Argentine tango "American" (unless one means South American).
+nevertheless odd to call the least-changed Argentine tango "American" (unless one means South American).

 Social tango is also the form of tango most often seen in movies, perhaps to advance a romantic relationship, or to add dramatic flair.